ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Did some grad app researches.

 ### October 9, 2019
-Worked on my js model and GSD homework.
+Worked on disk model and GSD.
 Watched Ad Astra tonight with some other Sterrewacht people.
 The lines are good but the plot does not make sense.

 ### October 10, 2019
 Created a disk catalog web framework today.
 For now it contains an object name and its corresponding category.
 The admin interface has been also updated.